mccaffary/GPT-4-ChatGPT-Project-Euler/README.md

 # GPT-4 & ChatGPT – Project Euler
-Exploration of the performance of ChatGPT (OpenAI) on [Project Euler](https://projecteuler.net/), a set of problems blending mathematical reasoning and programming.
+Exploration of the performance of [GPT-4](https://openai.com/research/gpt-4) and [ChatGPT](https://openai.com/blog/chatgpt) (both OpenAI) on [Project Euler](https://projecteuler.net/), a set of problems blending mathematical reasoning and programming.

 ## Results